ministryofjustice/opg-use-an-lpa/pipeline_scripts/check_ecr_scan_results/README.md

 The script takes arguments for image tag to return results for, the Slack webhook to use for posting results and whether to post to slack.

-If ommitted, the image tag will default to `latest`, and the webhoook will default to the system environment variable `$SLACK_WEBHOOK`.
+If omitted, the image tag will default to `latest`, and the webhook will default to the system environment variable `$SLACK_WEBHOOK`.

-## Install python depenencies with pip
+## Install python dependencies with pip

 ``` bash
 pip install -r requirements.txt